kaffein/ng-darrrt-codelab/docs/step-6.md

 ### Edit the HTML file

 &rarr; In `web/index.html`,
-change the input and the button so that they are disabled by default.

-The following code enables the input and button only when the JSON data is loaded:
+change the input and the button so that they are disabled until the JSON data is loaded:

 ```HTML
 <div class="widgets">